 There are currently six post- and three pre-doctoral fellows in the program working on a range of HIV-related research projects at the Center for Interdisciplinary Research on AIDS (CIRA).
 Valerie Earnshaw, for instance, is studying how experiences of discrimination affect birth outcomes among pregnant teens and young women as well as doctor-patient interactions and health disparities among stigmatized group members.
 Another post-doctoral fellow, Nicole Overstreet, is examining how one’s body image influences risky behavioral decisions.
 Additionally, her work considers how the stigmatization of intimate paertner violence impacts HIV risk behaviors.

 “Having support for young scientists interested in, and dedicated to, preventing and ameliorating the impact of HIV infection is critical in the fight against AIDS,” said Paul Cleary, dean of the School of Public Health and director of CIRA.
 “Being able to continue training some of the best scientists in the country will greatly facilitate our efforts to drive the rate of new infections in Connecticut, New England, and throughout the country to zero.”

 Post-doctoral fellows complete two years of training at CIRA, participating in weekly seminars and lectures and working closely with their mentors on original research.
 Pre-doctoral training includes formal course work and classes at YSPH, a research preceptorship, outside courses and meetings, qualifying examinations and dissertation research.

 For more information about the Interdisciplinary HIV Prevention Training Program, visit cira.yale.edu/training.

-This Article was submitted by Denise L Meyer, on Friday, June 27, 2014.
+This article was submitted by Denise L Meyer on June 27, 2014.